microsoft/vscode-docs/docs/python/tutorial-django.md

 ## Create a debugger launch profile

-You're probably already wondering where there's an easier way to run the server and test the app without typing `python manage.py runserver` each time.
+You're probably already wondering if there's an easier way to run the server and test the app without typing `python manage.py runserver` each time.
 Fortunately, there is!
 You can create a customized launch profile in VS Code, which is also used for the inevitable exercise of debugging.

 1. Switch to **Debug** view in VS Code (using the left-side activity bar).
 Along the top of the Debug view, you may see "No Configurations" and a warning dot on the gear icon.
 Both indicators mean that you don't yet have a `launch.json` file containing debug configurations: